Legal Issues with Your Non-Compete Agreement? Contact an Attorney Today!

 - Goodwill with ongoing business or professional practice, including trademarks, geographic locations, and marketing/trade areas

-Contact an Experienced Florida Non-Compete Lawyer Today
+Contact an Experienced Florida Attorney Today

 At Wenzel Fenton Cabassa, P.A., we know – all too well – how serious it can be when a worker’s career is put at risk over a non-compete issue.
 Our lawyers possess an in-depth understanding of legal strategies that the opposing counsel often employs based on our insights gained from representing employers.
-Our cases are litigated based on that unique point-of-view.
+Our cases are litigated based on that unique point of view.

 If you have been served with papers indicating your violation of a non-compete agreement, then an employee rights attorney can advocate aggressively to defend your rights.
 Give us a call to schedule a confidential consultation and speak with an employment law attorney today.